nachomaiz/simple-ngrams/README.md

 It's possible that Excel will throw an error when opening if `-t` is passed and any n-gram starts with `=`, `+` or `-`.

-Excel will treat it as a function.
+Excel will treat those symbols as functions.

 ## Testing